fpip/website/_posts/2013/rackspace.md

 setup, and so far things are pretty darn good.
 </div>

-Disclosure time--in exchange for getting the awesome hookup, we've been asked
+Full disclosure time--in exchange for getting the awesome hookup, we've been asked to:
-to:

  1. Link to Rackspace on the site (you'll see some bling in the sidebar and footer now)